-In \cite[Example 4.16]{Gelfand}, it was noticed that the dual hypersurface can be defined by and that the irrational equation can be replaced by a polynomial equation of degree $n(n-1)^{m-1}$.
-Theorem \ref{F_nm_hypersurfaces} clarifies this observation giving the concrete realization \eqref{F_n_vee} of the polynomial equation.
-The determinant expression for \eqref{F_n_vee} when $n = 2$ and $m = 3$, one can find in \cite[Example 9]{BK}.
+and that this irrational equation can be replaced by a polynomial equation of degree $n(n-1)^{m-1}$.
+Theorem \ref{F_nm_hypersurfaces} clarifies this observation by giving a concrete realization of \eqref{F_n_vee} as a polynomial equation.
+A determinantal expression for \eqref{F_n_vee} in the case $n = 2$ and $m = 3$ can be found in \cite[Example 9]{BK}.

 Fermat hypersurfaces play an important role in various problems of algebraic topology and algebraic geometry.
 Their topology has been studied in various works.
 For example, each Fermat hypersurface $F_{2, m}$ is diffeomorphic to the homogeneous space $SO(m+1)/(SO(2)\times SO(m-1))$ of oriented planes in $\R^{m + 1}$ \cite[Chapter XI, Example 10.6]{Kobayashi_2}.